Augusto11CB/Augusto11CB/README.md

 - 📚 I have a Bachelor's Degree in Information Systems from the University of São Paulo (USP) and a Master's Degree in Software Engineering from Poli-USP, which I completed in 2023.

-- 🌱 At present, I'm studying LLM, DSA, Go and Swedish 🇸🇪.
+- 🌱 At present, I'm studying LLM, DSA, Go, French🇫🇷 and Swedish🇸🇪.

 - 🐧 Linux enthusiast.